bertramhojer/mlops-55/reports/README.md

 > Answer:

 We faced a lot of challenges throughout the course in general and the development of our project.
 As Nicki mentioned in his final lecture data processing is a major hurdle that wasn’t really covered in this course and that isn’t part of the standard MLOps diagram, it is however something we spent a lot of time on.

+On a related note, our results indicate that the model is not learning from the data properly, and the loss does not improve during the training process.
+This may be due to many things.
+For example, the dataset includes a wide variety of subject matters, which may not have been represented fairly in the splits.
+Further investigation and troubleshooting of both the model and the dataset was needed, but not prioritized, as this course was intended to practice the implementation and usage of MLOps tools.
 We additionally spent quite a lot of time trying to get training working using GCP.
 We couldn't access GPUs on Vertex AI despite approved quotas, forcing us to switch to HPC infrastructure.
 We also struggled with GCP bucket permissions when writing model artifacts, which required careful IAM policy configuration.

 We also attempted to do proper data versioning with DVC, but that ended up presenting us with more challenges than it did us favors.
 Establishing consistent versioning protocols and remote storage configurations took considerable effort to standardize and in the end we are not certain we got it working properly.

 Ensuring compatibility between the different components developed by contributors was also quite a challenge.
 We are referring to components such as preprocessing, model training and e.g. the frontend application.
 While docker helped us standardize development environments (via e.g. the use of a devcontainer) and we used uv to manage our environment and dependencies in general we still ran into a lot of issues.

 We tried to integrate various continuous integration workflows such as the ones described in Q11, but we still ran into a lot of issues.
 This has highlighted the need to spend a lot of time preparing and designing a project or an application before the actual coding begins.
 We are painfully aware that using a more test-driven development approach where it is clearly defined what our program must be capable of before starting development would have been incredibly useful.

 ### Question 31